CogComp/cogcomp-nlp/prepsrl/README.md

-# illinoisPrepSRL: Preposition Semantic Role Labeler
+# PrepSRL: Preposition Semantic Role Labeler

 This software identifies semantic relations expressed by prepositions and develops statistical learning models for predicting the relations, their arguments and the semantic types of the arguments.